EvanMPutnam/LX200/README.md

 # LX200
 Telescope Control for a Meade LX200 Autostar telescope.
-This is an ongoing project
+This is an ongoing project.

 ## Currently Controls:
-  Speed
+  * Speed
-  Movement
+  * Movement

 ## Planned Features:
-  Zoom.
+  * Zoom.
-  Tracking low earth orbit satellites - Tracking math is complete and tested, just need to integrate with telescope controls.
+  * Tracking low earth orbit satellites - Tracking math is complete and tested, just need to integrate with telescope controls.

 ## Dependencies:
-  Kivy - Used for the interface to handle the commands PySerial - Used to interface with telescope
+  * Kivy - Used for the interface to handle the commands
+  * PySerial - Used to interface with telescope